 Of course!
 The whole point of seeing a peak states therapist is to get well.
 Generally, after you heal one issue, you can certainly see another therapist for the next issue, if you have one.
 We do want you to tell the new therapist what you did with the previous one, as this can really help speed up the work.

 Can you treat any problem?

 No, unfortunately.
 Your therapist might direct you to another type of healer, such as a chiropractor or medical doctor.
-Or he might direct you to an Institute clinic.
+Or they might direct you to an Institute clinic.

 Should I just go to an Institute clinic first?